aertslab/SCENICprotocol/README.md

 By default, this pipeline uses the container tag specified by the `--pyscenic_tag` parameter.
 This is currently set to `0.9.16`, which uses a container with both pySCENIC and Scanpy `1.4.4.post1` installed.
 A custom container can be used (e.g. one built on a local machine) by passing the name of this container to the `--pyscenic_container` parameter.

+##### Expected output
+The output of this pipeline is a loom-formatted file (by default: `output/pyscenic_integrated-output.loom`) containing:
+    * The original expression matrix
+    * The pySCENIC-specific results:
+        * Regulons (TFs and their target genes)
+        * AUCell matrix (cell enrichment scores for each regulon)
+        * Dimensionality reduction embeddings based on the AUCell matrix (t-SNE, UMAP)
+    *  Results from the parallel best-practices analysis using highly variable genes:
+        * Dimensionality reduction embeddings (t-SNE, UMAP)
+        * Louvain clustering annotations

+## General requirements for this workflow
+* Python version 3.6 or greater
+* Tested on various Unix/Linux distributions (Ubuntu 18.04, CentOS 7.6.1810, MacOS 10.14.5)

 ---